Hans von Seeckt: Development of the Reichswehr

 Seeckt made the training standards of the Reichswehr the toughest in the world.
 He trained them in anti-air and anti-tank fighting by creating wooden weapons and staging mock battles under the guise of training the soldiers for reintroduction into civilian life.
 Seeckt's discipline of this small army was quite different from that of past German armies.
 For instance, rather than the harsh punishments of the Imperial Army, minor offenders were forced to spend off-hour duties lying under a bed and singing old Lutheran hymns.
 To make the training appear less military, photographs were published of recruits being taught topics like horse anatomy and beekeeping.

 While Seeckt ran multiple schemes to increase the number of reserves these proved largely ineffective.
 Officers were encouraged to leave regular units and join the reserve.
-Apart from the labour corps there also were the border guard units from the Grenzschutz, which was created in 1921, mostly guarding Germany’s eastern border, these were equipped with small arms as well as machine guns and received military training.
+Apart from the labour corps there also were the border guard units from the Grenzschutz, which was created in 1921, mostly guarding Germany's eastern border, these were equipped with small arms as well as machine guns and received military training.
 The security units of the Schutzpolizei turned out to be the most effective at procuring trained manpower.
 They were led by former NCOs and officers and were equipped with small arms and armoured cars and given basic military training.
-During the 1920 the Grenzschutz possessed 40.000 and Schutzpolizei at most 70.000 men.
-The at most 110.000 strong reserves were much smaller than those the German empire had possessed.
-As a result the Wehrmacht went to war, WWII, while it had only 4 classes of officers compared to the 40 of the German imperial army.
-This was partially because the German officers, including Seeckt, had had a disdain for a levee en masse style organisation, originally stemming from Von Roon’s ideas on war.
+During the 1920 the Grenzschutz possessed 40,000 and the Schutzpolizei at most 70,000 men.
+The at most 110,000 strong reserves were much smaller than those the German empire had possessed.
+As a result when the Wehrmacht went to war in WWII, it had only four classes of officer compared to the 40 of the German imperial army.
+This was partially because the German officers, including Seeckt, had had a disdain for a levee en masse style organisation, originally stemming from Von Roon's ideas on war.

 He was forced to resign on 9 October 1926 because he had invited Prince Wilhelm, the grandson of the former emperor to attend army manoeuvres in the uniform of the old imperial First Foot Guards without first seeking government approval.
 It created a storm when the republican press publicized the transgression.
 Reichswehr Minister Otto Gessler told President von Hindenburg that Seeckt must resign or he would have to resign himself.
 He was supported by the cabinet, so Hindenburg asked for Seeckt's resignation.
 In a painful final interview with Seeckt, Hindenburg emphasized that he had to go to keep the government from resigning, not because of his invitation to the prince.